TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 --------

 TYPO3 is known for its extensibility.
-To really benefit from this power, a complete documentation is needed: "Core APIs" and its companion, "Inside TYPO3", aim to provide such information to developers and administrators.
+To really benefit from this power, a complete documentation is needed: "Core APIs" aims to provide such information to developers and administrators.
 Not all areas are covered with the same amount of detail, but at least some pointers are provided.

-"Inside TYPO3" contains the overall introduction to the architecture of the TYPO3 core.
-It also contains API descriptions to a certain degree but mostly in the form of examples and short table listings.
-"Core APIs" goes into much more detail about such APIs and covers subjects more closely related to development.

-These documents do *not* contain any significant information about the frontend of TYPO3.
-Creating templates, setting up TypoScript objects etc. is not the scope of these documents; they address the *backend* part of the core only.
+The document does *not* contain any significant information about the frontend of TYPO3.
+Creating templates, setting up TypoScript objects etc. is not the scope of the document, it addresses the *backend* part of the core only.

-The TYPO3 Documentation Team hopes that these two documents, "Inside TYPO3" and "TYPO3 Core APIs", will form a complete picture of the TYPO3 Core architecture and the backend.
-They will hopefully be the reference of choice in your work with TYPO3.
-It took Kasper more than a year to get the first version published and we've tried to maintain it as best as we could.
+The TYPO3 Documentation Team hopes that this document will form a complete picture of the TYPO3 Core architecture and the backend.
+It will hopefully be the reference of choice in your work with TYPO3.

 .. _code-examples: